jokeryu/tvish/README.md

 Use command python3 tvish.py 2>/dev/null to filter out all warnings.

-Users should have a configuration file called ".tvish" under your home directory.
+Users should have a configuration file called ".tvish" under your script directory.
 Here is an example:

     [浙D18888]